-- How has the weather changed from when you were younger? (e.g. Are the days in winter colder, or hotter in summer?
-Are there more or less periods of rain or drought? etc.) - Do you still see the same birds? - What have you noticed about the amount of bushland?
+- Describe how has the weather changed from when you were younger?
+(E.g. Are the days in winter colder, or hotter in summer?
+Periods of rain and drought etc.) - Do you still see the same birds? - What have you noticed about the amount of bushland?
 Is there still the same amount? - What have you noticed about the number of cars on the road? - What have you noticed about the number of new buildings (e.g. commercial and residential) that are being built? - What has changed about the ways in which households sort out their garbage?
-Did they have bins for different types of garbage when you were growing up? - What changes have you noticed to any to nearby rivers or lakes? (e.g. water levels, pollution, animals, etc.) - Do you think that 'caring for the environment' has always been a priority in society? - What are the ways in which you try to care for the environment?
+Did they have bins for different types of garbage growing up? - What changes have you noticed to any to nearby rivers or lakes?
+(E.g. water levels, pollution, animals etc.) - Do you think that 'caring for the environment' has always been a priority in society? - What are the ways in which you try to care for the environment?